LauraMcGowan/LauraMcGowan/README.md

 ** Junior Software Engineer** @ [BBC](https://www.bbc.co.uk/) (feb 2021 - Present)<br/>
 ** Test Engineer** @ [BBC](https://www.bbc.co.uk/) (Oct 2018 - Feb 2021)<br/>

-- Built an analytics pipeline for the ingestion of data from a new [Voice product](https://voicebot.ai/2020/06/02/bbc-voice-assistant-beeb-launches-in-beta-in-the-uk/) that was being built in the same department.
+- Worked in a backend team and to help build an analytics pipeline for the ingestion of data for a new [Voice product](https://voicebot.ai/2020/06/02/bbc-voice-assistant-beeb-launches-in-beta-in-the-uk/)
-    - Expanded this to support ingestion from multiple sources including [Alexa devices](https://www.amazon.co.uk/dp/B0957KX2C4) and Rest APIs.
+    -  this to support ingestion from multiple sources including [Alexa devices](https://www.amazon.co.uk/dp/B0957KX2C4) and Rest APIs.
-    - Between June 2022 and August 2023 the pipeline ingested more than 1.1 Billion records and more than 1.1TB of data.
+    - Between June 2022 and August 2023 the pipeline ingested more than 1.1 Billion records and more than 1.1TB of data

 - Improved the [Interactive News Alexa Skill](https://voicebot.ai/2019/10/23/bbc-launches-interactive-news-service-for-alexa/) to increase the number of users with a linked account to 20%
     - Added local news and weather forecasts for users with linked BBC accounts